 9. Discuss instructional techniques and/or strategies used in the program.
 Instructional techniques, methodologies, and strategies vary according to instructor preference.
 All instructors are required to list them on their course syllabi.
 Demonstration by the instructor followed by student preparation and presentation of foods is the favored technique and lends itself well to the content matter.
-Several instructors also integrate regular public speaking opportunities in the classroom by having students critique and evaluate their menu selection and preparation.
+Several instructors also integrate regular public speaking opportunities in the classroom by having students critique and evaluate their recipe and or method selection and preparation.

-Instruction in the culinary arts curriculum is learner-based and content-based.
+Instruction in the baking and pastry curriculum is learner-based and content-based.
 Laboratory classes are focused on hands-on learning, while lecture classes involve activities that allow students to apply course content.

 10. Discuss grading procedures in both lab and lecture courses.
 Include a description of how students are kept informed of their progress.
+Instructors in baking and pastry arts use various criteria and procedures in grading

-Instructors in culinary arts use various criteria and procedures in grading lecture and laboratory classes.
+Instructors in baking and pastry arts use various criteria and procedures in grading lecture and laboratory classes.
 Instructors track grades in both areas and give students regular and frequent feedback through the use of quizzes, written and practical exams and laboratory practice.
 Individual course grading policies are distributed to all students on the course syllabus.
-During the fifth week of the term, each instructor holds a mid-term conference with students to assess the quality of the work to date and provide feedback on the next steps.
+During the fifth week of the term, each instructor holds a midterm conference with students to assess the quality of the work to date and provide feedback on the next steps.
 During this time, instructors raise any concerns or issues with students and suggest resources to enhance skill development, both in academics and technical skills.
+At the end of each term students may access assessment of their progress in the college's online student database, WebAdvisor.